NxPKG/khulnasoft-docs/content/pages/platform/functions/plugins/_index.md

 # Pages Plugins

-Cloudflare maintains a number of official Pages Plugins for you to use in your Pages projects:
+Khulnasoft maintains a number of official Pages Plugins for you to use in your Pages projects:

 {{<directory-listing>}}